Pylons/pyramid/docs/narr/views.rst

 ----------------------

-Instead of registering your views ``for`` a Python *class*, you can instead register a view for an :term:`interface`.
+Instead of registering your views ``for`` a Python *class*, you can optionally register a view for an :term:`interface`.
 Since an interface can be attached arbitrarily to any instance (as opposed to its identity being implied by only its class), associating a view with an interface can provide more flexibility for sharing a single view between two or more different implementations of a model type.
 For example, if two model object instances of different Python class types share the same interface, you can use the same view against each of